 If you’re a small/medium sized business looking to sell online, enterprise level solutions such as Magento, SalesForce and Hybris come with hefty price tags and development challenges.

-EKM offers a good solution to SMEs who want to get ahead in the digital world and establish an ecommerce foundation, and as a starter platform to provide initial growth and brand establishment.
+EKM offers a solution to SMEs who want to get ahead in the digital world and establish an e-commerce foundation, and as a starter platform to provide initial growth and brand establishment.

 However, that being said – from working with a number of ecommerce platforms over the years, I would choose Shopify ahead of EKM.
 For the out of the box issues, I feel Shopify is a much more workable platform and a lot of the SEO issues I’ve come across can be resolved with some tweaking – even on site’s pushing £2million+ in annual online revenue.

-I would however place EKM in my top 3, ahead of BigCommerce, SquareSpace and OpenCart as e-commerce solutions for SME businesses on a budget.
+I would however place EKM in my top 3, ahead of BigCommerce, NetSuite and OpenCart as e-commerce solutions for SME businesses on a budget.
 My new top 3 being:

-EKM has some great potential and with some relatively minor amends to it’s technical SEO capabilities, EKM can easily rival Shopify in my opinion for OOTB proficiency, from an SEO standpoint.
+EKM has some great potential and with some amends to it’s technical SEO capabilities, EKM can easily rival Shopify in my opinion for OOTB proficiency, from an SEO standpoint.
+However, like with a number of platforms there is a cap, and as a business you can cap out very quickly with EKM, so I’d go with Shopify from a scalability standpoint.

-I also love that EKM are attempting this evolution mode idea, and trying to add value to users – but I can’t see any value on any of these sites from an SEO perspective.
+I also love that EKM are attempting this evolution mode idea, and trying to add value to users – but I can’t see any value on any of these sites from an SEO perspective, and based on some of the advice and communications I’ve seen them have with clients, I’m concerned about their expertise level and that they see it as a chargeable service in it’s current manifestation.